camunda/camunda-sso-snippets/camunda-sso-jboss-keycloak/README.md

-# Single Sign-on for Camunda BPM Webapp on Wildfly/JBoss AS7 (Container-based Authentication)
+# Single Sign-on for Camunda Platform Webapp on Wildfly/JBoss AS7 (Container-based Authentication)

-This project adds Single Sign On (SSO) support to the [Camunda BPM Webapp](https://docs.camunda.org/manual/latest/webapps/), which contains Tasklist, Cockpit and Admin.
+This project adds Single Sign On (SSO) support to the [Camunda Platform Webapp](https://docs.camunda.org/manual/latest/webapps/), which contains Tasklist, Cockpit and Admin.

 As a particular example, this project shows how to do SSO with keycloak and Wildfly.